IdoBenEzri/Binance-trading-bot/README.md

 - print_orders(self):

-  Method prints all the completed orders in the orders table (which are completed trades), indicating the coin name, the total hours we've been in this trade, the buying time,     the buying price, the sell time and the sell price, representing good trades first (those trades which we sold in a higher price than the price we buaght).
+  Method prints all the completed orders in the orders table (which are completed trades), indicating the coin name, the total hours we've been in this trade, the buying time,     the buying price, the sell time and the sell price, presenting good trades first (those trades which we sold in a higher price than the price we buaght).

 - get_highest(self, coin, start, end):